biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 \normalsize

-According to this [BLOG](https://opencitations.hypotheses.org/958) OpenCitations supports ORCID.
-In fact it looks it up for authors that miss such information.
-FIXME: test
+According to this [blog post](https://opencitations.hypotheses.org/958), OpenCitations supports ORCID.
+In fact, it looks it up for authors that miss such information.
+This remained to be tested.

 ## Zenodo API

 We wrote a Guile program to test the Zenodo API (see supplement below).
 Zenodo has a special test infrastructure that you can test the API.
 Only problem was that they kicked us off after the first data upload!
-After contacting support it took a week to open up the sandbox testing environment for us, i.e., after the BioHackathon.
+After contacting support it took a week to open up the sandbox testing environment for us, i.e., after the BioHackathon Europe.

 ## Virtuoso as a system container